RasheedAlwahbany/RasheedAlwahbany/README.md

-## 👋 Hi, I’m @RasheedAlwahbany Software Developer
+## 👋 Hi, I’m @RasheedAlwahbany Software Engineer

 <span style="font-size:20px;">
-I am a software developer with 4 years of experience in designing and developing websites and Android applications.
+I am a software enginner with 4 years of experience in designing and developing websites and Android applications.
 My expertise spans multiple programming languages, including Java, C#, PHP, Python, and JavaScript, as well as modern design frameworks like XML, HTML, CSS, Bootstrap, and Tailwind CSS.<br/>

-I specialize in building robust solutions using Django, ASP.NET MVC, React.js, and Next.js and have extensive experience customizing ODOO and ERPNext systems.
+I specialize in building robust solutions using Appache Airflow, Django, ASP.NET MVC, React.js, and Next.js and have extensive experience customizing ODOO and ERPNext systems.
 My skills include feature enhancement, bug fixing, and efficient collaboration through GitHub and GitLab with Git version control.
 I am passionate about creating high-quality, user-friendly applications and delivering impactful solutions as part of a team or independently.
 </span>

 - Social links and profiles<br/>